5 Essential Habits to Improve Your Marriage

 A couple of the most common questions I get asked as a marriage counselor is does marriage counseling work?
 If yes, then what needs to happen to make it work?
 If you work with a trained marriage counselor (I specify that because many counselors don’t have “marriage counseling” training beyond what they received in school), they are going to be able to show you the habits that are needed to create a healthy relationship.
-The purpose of this article is to address some of the habits you need to make your marital counseling experience work well.
+The purpose of this article is to address some of the habits you need to improve your marriage.
 I have seen in my professional experience couples who have a successful outcome in marriage counseling exhibit these 5 habits:

 You are willing to take a hard look at yourself first for what needs to improve in the marriage.